hotwired-laravel/turbo-laravel/docs/testing.md

 | `assertRedirectResume(array $with = [])` | Asserts that a redirect was returned to the `/resume_historical_location` route. |
 | `assertRedirectRefresh(array $with = [])` | Asserts that a redirect was returned to the `/refresh_historical_location` route. |

-The `$with` param will ensure that not only the route is correct, but also any flashed message will be included in the query string:
+The `$with` argument will ensure that not only the route is correct, but also any flashed message will be included in the query string:

 ```php
 use HotwiredLaravel\TurboLaravel\Testing\InteractsWithTurbo;